 Dr. Paul Worrell, D.O.
 8668 Skillman Street Dallas, TX 75243

-Dr. Worell works Dallas and was the first doctor who I went to for my HRT.
+Dr. Worell works in Dallas and was the first doctor who I went to for my HRT.
 He didn’t properly monitor and react to my hormone levels, and at the end of being with him for over 7 months, my testosterone levels were 3x higher than they started.
 Getting as high as 4x what they started with at one point.
-Overall I would not recommend anyone going to him as he is not qualified or well knowledgeable when it comes to transgender care.
+Overall I would not recommend anyone going to him as he is not qualified or well knowledgeable about transgender care.
 He is a nice guy and seems like a nice doctor who wants to help transgender people but wanting to help and knowing how to help are two very different things.
 I never once got asked about what pronouns I would prefer or what name I would prefer.
-On my therapist note that I gave him before I started hormones, it said what my preferred name was.
-At the time he should have asked if I wanted to use that name.
+On my therapist note that I gave him before I started hormones, it said my preferred name.
+At the time, he should have asked if I wanted to use that name.
 He doesn’t know of or do the powers method.

 Dr. Jennifer Cohen, M.D.
 8877 Harry Hines Blvd, Dallas, TX 75235

 Dr. Cohen is the second doctor that I went to.
 She no longer works in Dallas as she moved back to her home state of Connecticut.
-She is a really nice lady who is also really knowledgeable in trans related medicine as well as general medicine.
-Whenever I came to her with a plan of what I wanted to do with my hormones and overall where I wanted to be, she was glad to help me get there.
-She believes that HRT is more of a mutual agreement with the patient and the doctor, so if you would like to have a specific dosage or route of administration, she is more than open to talk or give you those resources.
-She told me what she was comfortable doing and not comfortable doing because she didn’t have the proper information to do that, which is really nice and respectable.
-She was more than open to testing for the specific levels and hormones that I wanted to test for.
-She doesn’t do the powers method but knows of it, however doesn’t offer it to her patients on the basis of not having enough knowledge.
-At my first appointment with her, I was asked about my preferred name and pronouns and after that, I wasn’t misgendered by her once.
+She is a really nice lady who is also really knowledgeable in trans related medicine and general medicine.
+Whenever I came to her with a plan of what I wanted to do with my hormones and overall, where I wanted to be, she was glad to help me get there.
+She believes that HRT is more of a mutual agreement with the patient and the doctor, so if you would like to have a specific dosage or administration route, she is more than open to talk or give you those resources.
+She told me what she was comfortable doing and not comfortable doing because she didn’t have the proper information, which is really nice and respectable.
+She was more than open to testing the specific levels and hormones that I wanted to test for.
+She doesn’t do the powers method but knows of it; however, she doesn’t offer it to her patients based on not having enough knowledge.
+At my first appointment with her, I was asked about my preferred name and pronouns, and after that, I wasn’t misgendered by her once.
 Overall I would recommend her as a trans doctor.

 Maggie White, FNP-BC, 3701 Kirby Dr # 1230, Huston, Tx 77098